-A cavity, or caries, is a hole in a tooth that is caused by tooth decay.
+A cavity, or caries, is a hole in a tooth caused by this decay.
 If you experience pain when eating something cold or sweet, and the pain goes away fairly quickly, you may have a cavity.
 If it is a cavity, the sooner you get it taken care of, the less severe the damage will be.
 A toothache that is not sensitive to cold may have another cause.
 See Smile 32 Dental Centers for proper diagnosis and treatment.

-Simple cavities are treated with a filling.
-Your dentist at Smile 32 Dental Centers will use a drill or dental instrument to remove the decayed tooth tissue, and replace that removed tooth structure with a filling.
-The filling will either be a metal amalgam, or will be a tooth-colored composite.
-Some cavities are too large for a filling.
-If the damage is very extensive, and too much of the tooth tissue has decayed, your dentist at Smile 32 Dental Centers may recommend a dental crown.
-If the cavity has been left untreated, and the tooth has become infected, this serious condition is called an abscess, which might require a root canal.
-The sooner you have your tooth examined, the more options your dentist at Smile 32 Dental Centers will have to preserve your natural tooth.
+Fillings are treatments for simple cavities.
+Smile 32 Dental Centers will use a drill or dental instrument to remove the decayed tooth tissue, and replace that removed tooth structure with a filling.
+The filling will be either a metal amalgam or a tooth-colored composite.
+If the cavity is too large, and too much of the tooth tissue has decayed, your dentist may recommend a dental crown.
+A tooth with a cavity left untreated, may become infected.
+This serious condition is called an abscess, which might require a root canal.
+You will have more options for treatment the sooner you have your tooth examined, the more options your dentist at Smile 32 Dental Centers will have to preserve your natural tooth.